sajinmp/sajinmp.github.io/_posts/2016-03-23-deployment-of-rails-app-to-aws-or-digital-ocean-with-capistrano-puma-and-nginx.md

 Now go to user deploy and install git.
 Then create an ssh key.

     ]$ sudo apt-get install git
-    ]$ ssh-keygen

-Copy the contents of `.ssh/id_rsa.pub` and add it to the git repository.

 Get the public key from your local system (`.ssh/id_rsa.pub`) and add it to the server's **authorized ssh keys** present at `.ssh/authorized_keys`.